 During the Spring 2021 session of the 102nd Illinois General Assembly, the ILGA debated new omnibus energy legislation including a significant overhaul and expansion of the state's Renewable Portfolio Standard, new standalone renewable energy resource procurement initiatives (such as a coal-to-solar renewable energy credit procurement), the development of a carbon mitigation credit planning and procurement process to support at-risk nuclear power plants, and an increased focus on diversity, equity, and labor standards across the IPA's planning and procurement activities.
+This omnibus legislation, often referred to as the Climate and Equitable Jobs Act, was enacted as Public Act 102-0662 on September 15, 2021.

-While the Agency understands that most new responsibilities would be handled through separate planning processes, changes of this magnitude would unquestionably carry impacts on the development of the Agency's annual procurement plans.
-Additionally, some drafts have included changes to Section 16-111.5 of the PUA in ways that could alter procurement strategies and bid evaluation for the Agency's energy procurement processes, although those proposed changes do not appear to be significant enough to require the withdrawal of this plan and the development of an entirely new annual procurement plan under a new timeline.
+The Agency understands that most new responsibilities assigned to the IPA under Public Act 102-0662, such as the carbon mitigation credit procurement and coal-to-solar procurements, will be handled through separate processes; nonetheless changes of this magnitude unquestionably carry impacts on the development of the Agency's annual procurement plans.
+While changes to Section 16-111.5 of the PUA could alter future procurement strategies and bid evaluation for the Agency's energy procurement processes, the changes do not appear to be significant enough to require the withdrawal of this plan and the development of an entirely new annual procurement plan under a new timeline (nor did Public Act 102-0662 require withdrawal of this Plan, as it did with the Agency's Second Revised Long-Term Renewable Resources Procurement Plan).